TomerFi/switcher_webapi/.github/CONTRIBUTING.md

 Makefile help
 ```

-Will print the various `Makefile` instructions for testing and building the `Docker` image:
+Will print the various `Makefile` targets for testing and building the `Docker` image:

 ```shell
 help:  Show this help.